Lets start 2 functions at the same time and wait until they both will finish:

 Did you know?

 Asynchronous execution is supported in javascript from the beginning (browsers, nodejs, electron, etc).
-At early versions they just used callback functions to run something else after async operation fineshes.
-But it created callback-hell issue in javascript, so after sometime in previous decade they implemented same async await interface which we have in python 3.6+, and looks for user like sequential execution, with same parallel IO efficiency
+At early versions they just used callback functions to run something else after async operation finishes.
+But it created callback-hell issue in javascript, so after sometime in previous decade they implemented same async await interface which we have in python 3.6+.
+This interface looks for user like sequential execution, with same parallel IO efficiency